22yeetz22/Fake-Fluid-Simulation/README.md

 # Fake-Fluid-Simulation
 Fluid simulation in Python that sorta looks like real water.
-It's laggy though.
+It's laggy.